vandanas10/MausamDrishti/README.md

 # MausamDrishti
-It is a user friendly weather application that allows users to check the weather forecast for any location.
+It is a user friendly weather application that allows users to check the current weather condition for any location.

 Features
 A simple yet attractive dashboard has a search bar integrated with google place api and geocoding api to help in searching the accurate place.
 The dashboard also has two nav bar items one for submitting the feedback message and other for a weather map.